Kirkby Ski Slope

 Kirkby Ski Slope was an artificial ski slope that was built in Kirkby, near Liverpool, England, in the 1970s.
-The ski slope never opened and was source of considerable controversy around how it was built and funded.
+The ski slope never opened and was a source of considerable controversy around how it was built and funded.

 History

 Kirkby

-Kirkby saw rapid growth from a small settlement of 3,000 people in 1951 to town of 50,000 people in just ten years.
+Kirkby grew from a small settlement of 3,000 people in 1951 to a town of 50,000 people in just ten years.
 From 1958, the town had been administered by Kirkby Urban District Council, but under the Local Government Act 1972 a new administrative area was due to be formed in 1974, known as the Metropolitan Borough of Knowsley.

-Under council leader Dave Tempest, Kirkby Urban District Council wanted to spend any left over money they had on a project before the new council was formed and the idea of a dry ski slope was proposed by council architect, Eric Spencer Stevenson.
+Under council leader Dave Tempest, Kirkby Urban District Council wanted to spend any leftover money they had on a project before the new council was formed, and the idea of a dry ski slope was proposed by council architect Eric Spencer Stevenson.

 Construction

-The land chosen for the ski slope was situated between the M57 motorway and the (since demolished) Kirkby Stadium.
+The land chosen for the ski slope was between the M57 motorway and the (since demolished) Kirkby Stadium.

-Work started on the 45 m slope in November 1973 with the contractor informing the President of the Council that the cost of constructing the ski slope would be £64,388.
+Work started on the 45 m slope in November 1973, the contractor informing the President of the Council that the cost of constructing the ski slope would be £64,388.
 Later investigations would put the cost to the Council around £90,000.
 Local schoolchildren were asked to volunteer to help lay the artificial surface, but when there were not enough volunteers, the council ended up paying them 25p an hour to work at weekends.

 A BBC Nationwide report from 16 October 1975 discussed concerns raised by some locals that the slope not only faced into the sun, but that it ran right to the shoulder of the A506 roundabout used by traffic entering and exiting the M57.
 The BBC report also pointed out that there was ample land in the other direction that could have been used instead if the slope was oriented in the opposite direction.
 After its completion, the council appropriated an additional £5,000 to sort out bumps that had appeared on the surface of the slope and to provide railings to stop skiers falling off the sides.